 To maximize your enjoyment of working on this assignment, it is important to choose a topic that you feel passionate about.
-This will motivate you to think about it, and increase the likelihood of coming up with a creative solution in relation to it.
-The
+This will motivate you to think about it, and increase the likelihood of coming up with a creative solution.